egeloen/ivory-serializer/doc/context.md

 ## Ignore Null

-By default, the library serializes all `null` values.
-If you want to change this behavior, you can use the ignore null
+By default, the library (de)-serializes all `null` values.
+If you want to change this behavior, you can use the ignore null flag:
-flag:

 ``` php
 $context->setIgnoreNull(true);